yeungon/In-JavaScript-we-trust/README.md

 #### Answer: D

-We can use `call()`, `apply()` and `bind()` to appy a function to any object.
+We can use `call()`, `apply()` and `bind()` to apply a function to any object.
 At first sight, it seems that three functions do the same thing.
 Yet there are some situations where they are differently employed to handle respective contexts or solve particular problems.

 Of the three, only `bind()` can be executed after binding.
 We can create a variable to store the result as `helloRonaldo()` in the code snippet above. `apply()` and `call()` will bind and execute the function at the same time. `apply()` hints us `a` ~ array where we need to pass an array as parameter. `call()` hints us `c` or comma where we pass parameters with a comma.
 You might want to have a look at this post https://stackoverflow.com/questions/15455009/javascript-call-apply-vs-bind